 Discovering the pâté from Périgueux

 The pâté from Périgueux is made with foie gras and truffles.
-In the past, they made it with red partridges meat.
-Nowadays, the pâté must have 3% truffles and 40% foie gras.

 The little history